Blazemeter/jmeter-debugger/README.md

  - Module Controllers and Include Controllers are not supported

 ## Roadmap
- - double run erases names
- - original jmx modified

  - choose license

+ - fix freeze after continue + pause
+ - choose TG from context of tree and show debugger started?
- - Maximize on Windows / Non modal window
+ - Maximize on Windows / Non modal window (what to do with all the collision cases)
  - expand sampler path in tree to reveal it
  - logic to stop on Sampler bp
  - logic to stop on Listener bp only once after sample
- - choose TG from context of tree and show debugger started?

  - remove controls from DBG TG UI (action on error)
  - italic font in tree not shown on Mac